thomasnield/kotlin-statistics/README.md

 ![](http://i.imgur.com/v3FqiEA.png)
 # Kotlin Statistics
-### Math and statistical extensions for Kotlin
+### Idiomatic math and statistical extensions for Kotlin

 This library contains helpful extension functions to perform exploratory and production statistics in a Kotlin-idiomatic way.

 ## Build Instructions